How do you fix squeaky door hinges?

 What is the best lubricant for door hinges?

-White lithium grease is the best overall choice.
+White lithium grease is the best overall lubricant for door hinges.
 It lasts 6 to 12 months per application, resists water, and stays put inside the barrel without dripping, according to Bob Vila's lubricant comparison.
 It works especially well on exterior doors and heavy doors that get frequent use.

 Silicone spray is a close second for interior doors.
 It lasts 3 to 6 months, doesn't attract dust, and leaves no visible residue (Bob Vila).
 Apply it without removing the pin by spraying into the top and bottom of the knuckle.